 Staff Bio: Barbara Satin

 Barbara Satin is a transgender activist who’s been deeply involved with LGBTQ issues, locally and nationally, particularly around the issues of aging and faith.
-She currently serves as Assistant Faith Work Director for The National LGBTQ Task Force where her responsibilities include working for the full inclusion of trans persons in communities of faith.
+She currently serves as Director of Faith Outreach for The National LGBTQ Task Force where her responsibilities include working for the full inclusion of trans persons in communities of faith.

 Barbara has also been heavily involved in the development of Spirit on Lake, a LGBTQ supportive senior housing project in Minneapolis, Minnesota.
 The housing project – a 46-unit affordable rental facility – opened in September 2013.
 President Barack Obama appointed her to his Faith-based and Neighborhood Initiative Advisory Council and her work on LGBTQ aging issues often brings her to Washington to participate or testify on that important topic.